Baked Spaghetti for a Crowd — No Boiling the Noodles, Perfect Every Time

 Baked Spaghetti for a Crowd — About Stephanie’s Recipes

-Stephanie Longstreth is the home cook, mom, and content creator behind StephanieCooksForACrowd.com.
-She cooks for a family of seven in Florida — five kids, two cats, and one husband who cleans his plate every time.
-This baked spaghetti has been feeding her crowd for over 25 years.
-Find her crowd-friendly recipes on TikTok, Instagram, YouTube, and Pinterest @stephaniecooksforacrowd.
+Stephanie Longstreth is the home cook, mom, and storyteller behind StephanieCooksForACrowd.com.
+She cooks for a family of seven in Florida — five kids, two cats, and one husband who appreciates a good meal.
+Four of her children came home through adoption, and family stories are woven into everything she makes and shares.
+She’s been making this baked spaghetti for her crowd for over 25 years.
+Find her crowd-friendly recipes, weekly meal plans, and real family life on TikTok, Instagram, YouTube, and Pinterest @stephaniecooksforacrowd.